 The changing demands and expectations of members continue to reshape the way associations think about their digital presence, member engagement and demand generation.
 Associations that have adapted their digital and marketing strategies have forged paths to continued growth and relevance with their audiences.
 Here are four digital marketing challenges that associations must solve if they are to evolve:

 Challenge: Barriers to entry for smaller groups and associations have been lowered.
-Associations can inexpensively communicate with audiences worldwide causing the number of associations competing for like-kind audiences to skyrocket.
-Increased competition with a similar value propositions makes it increasingly difficult for associations to connect with their target audience in meaningful ways.
+Associations can communicate inexpensively with audiences worldwide, causing the number of associations competing for like-kind audiences to skyrocket.
+Increased competition with similar value propositions makes it increasingly difficult for associations to connect with their target audience in meaningful ways.

 3. Inefficient Marketing Process

 Challenge: Established associations struggle with entrenched processes that bog down marketing and communications.
 Associations often require multiple approvals from individuals or departments for small changes.
 Organization-wide involvement can make sense for big ticket marketing initiatives and strategy.
 However, a marketing process that is not nimble and flexible enough to rapidly implement and re-orient tech and data-driven digital communications will limit an association’s ability to grow.

 Opportunity: Reset the process.
 Enable digital marketing teams to be nimble and responsive.
 Involve stakeholders from the larger organization as needed in quarterly digital strategy discussions.
 Empower select digital team members to make decisions in real time that service the agreed-upon goals.
 Create a cadence for feedback opportunities from other stakeholders, but encourage the digital marketing team to make the necessary smart decisions based on their experience.
 By freeing up the digital marketing experts to make decisions, the team will discover new and exciting opportunities for the association and improve it’s ability to respond quickly to external factors and opportunities.